return42/sphkerneldoc/linux_src_doc/include/linux/vga_switcheroo_h.rst

     Mandatory.
 The client should return false if a user space process has one of its device files open

+gpu_bound
+    notify the client id to audio client when the GPU is bound.

 .. _`vga_switcheroo_client_ops.description`:

 Description